Breeding, and the parenting that follows, are the most significant things we do in life; without this, none of us would be here.

-First, listen to this NPR research on raising children, The Carpenter Vs. The Gardener: Two Models Of Modern Parenting.
+Before reading the following A Guide to Taoist Parenting, consider listening to this NPR research on raising children, The Carpenter Vs. The Gardener: Two Models Of Modern Parenting.
 It summarized the natural approach to parenting I discuss here.
-Bringing Up Baby is a repeat of this episode with as extra 28 min section at the beginning.
+Bringing Up Baby is a repeat of this episode with an extra 28 min section at the beginning where it summarizes the natural approach to parenting.

 When Andy (see Letters to Andy) first started coming around our family, he was struck by how bright and well behaved the boys were, and by the absence of any apparent discord in our family.
 He thought that if I could detail how I did it, we could use the ‘technique’ to help other families or children in group home situations find harmony.